Security features are available on Enterprise plans

 Audit Logs allow you to track and analyze each member's activity.
 These logs show the sequence of activities performed by an individual, procedure, or event enabling you to monitor and verify who accessed what, for what reason and at which time.

-You can generate audit reports from the last 90 days (three months).
+Reports can be generated from the last 90 days (three months).
 Exporting Audit Logs will have no impact on your billing.

-You must select a valid timeframe before exporting the CSV file.
+Before a report can be exported, you must select a valid time frame.
 The team owner who has requested an export will then receive an email with the report.

 The email contains a link to download the Audit Log file.
 This link is valid for 24 hours and requires the owner role to access the file.